Trichomoniasis – what to know about the one-celled parasite

 As my personal experience shows, as well as the experience of my colleagues from around the world, it is important to treat all sexual partners together.
 It is worth abstaining from penetrative sex until all sexual partners test negative for trichomoniasis after treatment.

-In 18 years of working with patients who had genital trichomoniasis, in 20% the only complaint was joint inflammation.
+For over 18 years of working with patients who had genital trichomoniasis, in 20% the only complaint was joint inflammation.
 They were diagnosed with rheumatoid arthritis, but when they were tested for this infection on my advice, they tested positive for trichomoniasis.
 They were treated against trichomonas and the joint inflammation disappeared.

 Gynecologist-endocrinologist Silina Natalia